makersacademy/airport_challenge/README.md

 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate
 ```
+In the previous user story, I hard-coded 20 as the default capacity without specifying it anywhere else, so the first task was to define a `DEFAULT_CAPACITY` constant.
+I then updated initialize to allow a capacity to be passed in and store as `@capacity`, and set it to `DEFAULT_CAPACITY` if nothing was passed in.
+Finally, I updated the `.full?` method to check `@capacity`.

 ### Edge Cases:
 ```
 Your code should defend against edge cases, such as inconsistent states of the system ensuring that planes can only take off from airports they are in; planes that are already flying cannot takes off and/or be in an airport; planes that are landed cannot land again and must be in an airport, etc.
 ```
+The first edge case was handled by having `take_off` raise an error if the `planes` array doesn't contain the plane that is trying to take off.
+The other edge cases were handled by having a `@state` instance variable that starts as 'Newly constructed' and is updated each time the plane lands/takes off.
+I then added errors to be raised on each method if the `@state` is not what is expected (i.e. a plane 'In flight' cannot take off, and a plane 'At airport' cannot land).

 Future improvements to the code
 -----